goldfishthebountyhunter/Miwwor/README.md

-# Miwwor: An LLM-powered programming language based off Miwwor.
+# Miwwor: An LLM-powered programming language based off Mirror.

 In the Miwwor programming language, you define functions by providing sets of input-outputs pairs and you can call those functions.
 That is it.
 The entire program behavior must be specified through those examples.